 Like the Impreza, the XV is roomier than the car it replaced.
 The cabin is smartly designed, and trimmed to a standard much higher than seen in the previous XV.
-The premium cloth seats in the 2.0i-L and 2.0-i Premium versions are durable and comfortable, and arguably feel better than the leather seats in the pricier 2.0i-S.
+The premium cloth seats in the 2.0i-L, 2.0-i Premium and Hybrid versions are durable and comfortable, and arguably feel better than the leather seats in the pricier 2.0i-S.

 Tilt and reach adjustment for the steering wheel makes it easy for you to get comfortable behind it, even if the seat backrest could use finer adjustment.
 The chunky wheel, leather-bound on most versions, and neat new switchgear imbue the XV with a level of class beyond its relatively meagre price point.